yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 Welcome to Pokémon Legends!
 Here, you will get to experience a simple Pokemon game, with references to the official Pokémon game battles and some of their systems, with a tint of retro!
 All feedbacks regarding the game for improvements are welcome!

 ## Context
-Pokémon Legends is a game project done during my education with Trent Global College, where I will utilize what I learnt during my bootcamp about Vue, Express and MongoDB to develop a reactive frontend frameworks and RESTful API.
+Pokémon Legends is a game project done during my education with Trent Global College, where I will utilize what I learnt during my bootcamp about Vue, Express and MongoDB to develop a reactive frontend frameworks game, website and RESTful API.

 # Demo
 The demo of the site is available [here](https://yuhengen.github.io/TGC9-Proj2-PokeLegends-vue)!